-Biomass density of slimy sculpin measured by the BT in 2019 was only 0.02 kg/ha, the second lowest density measured in the 47-year time series (Fig. 9a).
+Biomass density of slimy sculpin measured by the BT in 2021 was only 0.05 kg/ha, the fifth lowest density measured in the 49-year time series (Fig. 9a).
 In 2013, slimy sculpin biomass density declined below 0.25 kg/ha and has not rebounded.
 Previous analyses have revealed that slimy sculpin abundance is regulated, at least in part, by predation from juvenile lake trout (Madenjian et al. 2005b).
 In fact, slimy sculpin biomass began declining in 2010, which coincides with a substantial increase in the rate of stocking juvenile lake trout into Lake Michigan and an increase in natural reproduction by lake trout (FWS/GLFC 2017; Lake Michigan LTWG 2019).
+When the

-When the 128-m tows are analyzed, slimy sculpin still occur in about 50% of them, but their densities are nearly an order of magnitude lower than what is estimated at 73, 82, 91, and 110 m sites.
-Hence, unlike deepwater sculpin, we do not believe the decline in slimy sculpins is an artifact of only sampling out to 110 m for our standard tows.
+128-m tows are analyzed, slimy sculpin still occur in about 50% of them, but their densities are nearly an order of magnitude lower than what is estimated at 73, 82, 91, and 110 m sites.
+Hence, we do not believe the decline in slimy sculpins is an artifact of only sampling to a depth of 110 m for our standard tows.